Stockbridge/weddingSite/README.md

-Base Setup for Projects
+Wedding Project
 ===========================

-This project is a handy setup folder structure for any prototype projects.
+This project is a base project for a wedding site.

 Uses stylus directory setup and HTML reset.